cgwire/gazu/docs/source/index.rst

 Projects based on Gazu
 ======================

-Our community built open-source tools to connect your CG tools to your Kitsu instance.
+Our community built open-source tools that connects your CG tools to your Kitsu instance.
 They are listed below:

 * `Qtazu <https://github.com/Colorbleed/qtazu>`__: Qt Widgets such as a login